 Unsurprisingly, and presumably due to dividend payments, corporate managers and directors take home the highest average annual bonus, with just under £8000.
 After this, professional services under business, media, public service and science tend to do well, averaging just over £2000 a year in incentive pay.

-One limitation of the ONS data is that income split by 'occupation' can only be broken down into 2 digit SOC code, rather than more common job title definitions, however it still gives good insight into bonus pay in the UK by job type.
+One limitation of the ONS data is that income is split by 'occupation' and can only be broken down into 2-digit SOC codes, rather than more common job title definitions; however, it still provides valuable insights into bonus pay in the UK by job type.

 How much incentive pay can you expect for your age?